vince-p/mdweb/content/home/homepage.md

 -------
 {{% center %}}
 ### Do you microdose with psilocybin (magic mushrooms)? {#top}
 #### A research study at Macquarie University is looking for individuals who microdose (or who are planning to microdose) to take part in a study investigating the neural effects of psychedelics.
-If you would volunteer please read the information below.
+If you would like to volunteer please read the information below.

 [:mushroom:Participant Information](#participant-information)
 [:mushroom:Enroll in the Study](#enrol)